1. History and manufacturing of the copper

 The copper is necessary for life; the living organisms contain from 1 to 10 mg by kg.
 Human being and the animals need every day to take some milligrams of copper for the formation of the haemoglobine in blood.

 The copper has got bactericidal properties; it destroys the micro-organisms and the bacterium and purifies the pipework; it is used for the water supply, the production of beer and jams, distillation of alcohols.
-The copper and its alloys with the nickel are used on the under sea water structures such as
+The copper and its alloys with the nickel are used on the under sea water structures such as anti-fouling, keeping from the seaweed and sea organism fastening.

 The copper salts, such as the sulfate or oxychloride are used as fungicides in wine growing and in farming.